redislabs-training/ru102n/README.md

 ## Introduction

 Welcome!
-This is the course repository for the Redis University Course RU102N: Redis for .NET Developers.
+This is the course repository for the [Redis University](https://university.redis.io) course [RU102N: Redis for .NET Developers](https://university.redis.io/learningpath/bpxrq9oqh1syrv).

 To take this course you'll need the following.